IzakCancino/Phayao/README.md

 ## 📌 Characteristics

-- **Login:** A section for login/create an account, and update your data.
+- **Account:** A section for login/create an account, view your data and saved shopping cars.

 - **Menu:** This section has all the products available in the restaurant, classified in three groups foods, desserts, and drinks.
 Also, you can add and remove products to the shopping car.